astencel-sumo/opentelemetry-workshop/exercises/receivers/simpleprometheus/README.md

 ## Question

-How many metrics are scraped vs how many are exposed at [localhost:8888/metrics](localhost:8888/metrics)?
+How many metrics you get vs how many are exposed at [localhost:8888/metrics](localhost:8888/metrics)?
 Can you find what are the additional ones?
 Try changing the `.exporters.logging.loglevel=debug` to find out.